Divorce Mediation Services in South-Central Wisconsin

 Mediation is a voluntary, informal and confidential process in which the parties choose to work together with a neutral third party (mediator) to resolve their disputes in a mutually beneficial way.
 It is an effective and less costly alternative to contested litigation.
 In almost all cases, the parties are more satisfied with solutions that have been mutually agreed upon and are more likely to follow through and comply with the terms of an agreement reached in mediation.
 With the aid of a mediator and the advice of their attorneys and other experts, parties can make their divorce or separation less painful for themselves and their children and prepare for a new stage in their lives.

 In mediation, the parties to a dispute meet with a mediator in one or more “mediation sessions” to discuss ways to resolve their dispute.
 The mediator listens to each party’s description of the dispute and helps them to communicate with each other in an open, respectful manner and to define their problems without assigning blame.
 The mediator helps the parties to understand each other’s needs, interests and concerns, to identify the issues that need to be decided, and to reach an agreement that is satisfactory to each of them and ensures that many of the same problems don’t come up again in the future.
 While the mediator controls the process, all decisions on how to resolve the issues are made by the parties, not the mediator.
+What is digital asset trading?
+The future of digital asset trading is bright, driven by innovation, institutional interest, and a more mature regulatory landscape.

 Rather than focus on the negative events that led to your divorce or separation, mediation focuses on the opportunities of the future.
 Because mediation fosters an environment of mutual respect and trust, participants are able to maintain dignity throughout the entire process.
 In mediation, there is no “winner” or “loser.”
 This aspect of the process is especially important when the parties will have ongoing, long-term relationships with their children, mutual friends and others.